 He was still sitting that way two hours later when somebody knocked on the door.
 Turning to face it, he said, “Come in.“

 First to enter was a well-built man of medium height with close-cropped brown hair, and an equally well-groomed beard and mustache.
 A woman half a head taller than him followed, her expression that of a woman used to command.
-Both wore uniforms that reminded Dr. Porter of naval officers, and had swords on their hips.
-They were two of the Phoenix Society’s sworn blades, the Adversaries.
+Both wore uniforms that reminded Dr. Porter of naval officers, with utilitarian swords in well-worn scabbards on their hips.
+They were two of the Phoenix Society's sworn blades, the Adversaries.

 The woman spoke first, her accent showing only a hint of her Quebeçois roots.
 “Hello again, Dr. Porter.
 I trust you remember us?“